Table of Contents

 The riskier, higher-yield bonds may be called “junk” bonds.
 Historically, junk bond yields are 3%-7% higher yields than high-grade corporate bonds.
 Default rates are higher for junk bonds, rising to the mid-teens rate during the Great Recession.
 Debt-heavy companies or those restructuring often issue junk bonds.
 Today, investors seeking higher yields may want to consider high yield bonds in the 3%-4% range but carry higher risk.

 Drexel Burnham And Michael Milken

 The earliest part of my career began at Drexel Burnham, known for developing high yield bonds by Michael Milken and his role in that market.
 That high yield market ultimately forced the company into bankruptcy.
-Mixed thoughts aside, many companies I covered as analyst survived and prospered due to those high yield bonds.
+Mixed thoughts aside, many companies I covered as an analyst survived and prospered due to those high-yield bonds.

 Holders of corporate bonds do not have any tax benefits like treasury and municipal bonds.
 These bonds tend to have pretax yields higher than their brethren.
 Historical corporate bond returns average about 6% per year, below the 9%-10% return of the common stock.
 Bondholders are creditors who have priority claims in the event of a default, which stockholders do not have.

 Rebalance Your Portfolio Periodically